CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 Additionally, Mayo Clinic advises breastfeeding moms fuel milk production with protein-rich foods, like lean meat, eggs, dairy, beans, lentils and seafood low in mercury.

-Consider herbs to increase milk supply
+Consider supplements to increase milk supply

 • Blessed thistle.
-This is another galactagogic herb that lactation consultants often recommend in tandem with Fenugreek.
+This is another galactagogic herb that lactation consultants often recommend in tandem with fenugreek.
 It’s often found in the supplement blend pills and in lactation tea as well.

 • Alfalfa.
 Alfalfa has long been used by nursing mothers as an effective herb for increasing milk supply, and it boasts lots of other health benefits too.
 Alfalfa can be consumed in its plant form, in a pill or even as a tea.

 • Brewer’s yeast.
 Typically sold in powdered form and admittedly not the tastiest ingredient on the planet, brewer’s yeast is most often used to make beer and wine.
 However, it has been considered effective at increasing milk supply, and is often one of the main ingredients in those super-popular lactation cookies.
-It’s packed with iron, protein and B vitamins and is generally considered safe to consume.
+It’s packed with iron, protein and B vitamins, and is generally considered safe to consume.

 Frequently Asked Questions